MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

     ![](media/working-with-references/patch-button.png)

-Our copied radio button and combo boxes will show the owner for the currently selected account in the gallery.
-And with these same controls, we can set the owner of the account to any team or user by pressing our button:
+The copied **Radio** and **Combo box** controls show the owner for the currently selected account in the gallery.
+With the same controls, you can set the owner of the account to any team or user by selecting the button:

 ![](media/working-with-references/patch-allthree.gif)

 ## Updating the Owner with the Edit form control

-Unfortunately, this it not yet supported but is coming soon.
+Unfortunately, this functionality isn't yet supported.

-You can show the owner field inside a form with a custom card.
+You can show the owner field inside a form by adding a custom card.

-1. Insert an **Edit form** control.
-Resize and move this form control to the bottom right of the screen.
-Select **Accounts** in the property pane for **Data source**:
+1. Insert an **Edit form** control, and then resize and move it to the lower-right corner

+1. On the **Properties** tab of the right-hand pane, open the **Data source** list, and then select **Accounts**:

     ![](media/working-with-references/form-insert.png)

-1. Set the **Item** property to **Gallery1.Selected**:
+1. Set the form's **Item** property to **Gallery1.Selected**:

     ![](media/working-with-references/form-item.png)

+1. On the **Properties** tab of the right-hand pane, select **Edit fields**.

-1. Select **Edit fields** in the property pane.
-Using the ellipses, select **Add a custom card**:
+1. In the **Fields** pane, select the ellipsis, and then select **Add a custom card**:

     ![](media/working-with-references/form-customcard.png)

-1. The new custom card will be inserted at the bottom of the form control.
-Resize it as needed to fully see it:
+1. After the new card appears at the bottom of the form control, resize the card as needed to show all the text:

     ![](media/working-with-references/form-inserted-customcard.png)

-1. Insert a **Label** control into the custom card.
-Set it's **Text** property to the formula we used in the gallery:
+1. Insert a **Label** control into the custom card, and then set the label's **Text** property to the formula that you used in the gallery:
     ```powerapps-dot
     If( IsType( ThisItem.Owner, Teams ),
         "Team: " & AsType( ThisItem.Owner, Teams ).'Team Name',